bencardoen/SubPrecisionContactDetection.jl/README.md

 Detects sub-precision contacts between subcellular organelles in 2 and 3D STED (precision ~ 50-150nm) superresolution microscopy, for example endoplasmum reticulum and mitochondria (contacts ~ 20-100nm).

-Where a pixel precise segmentation is not feasible due to the precision of the microscope, and colocalization does not describe the interface in a meaningful way, SubPrecisionContactDetection can reconstruct the plausible interace between the organelles.
+Where a pixel precise segmentation is not feasible due to the precision of the microscope, and colocalization does not describe the interface in a meaningful way, SubPrecisionContactDetection can reconstruct the plausible interface between the organelles.

 An example rendering of the postprocessed contact zones (white) between endoplasmum reticulum (green) and mitochondria (red) is shown here [(source)](https://www.biorxiv.org/content/10.1101/2022.06.23.497346v1.full.pdf):